-I could feel my own heart skip a beat as I read this.
+I could feel my own heart skip a beat when I read that.
 He never told me!
-How could he never tell his wife that he was a marked man?!
-Including the time we'd dated, we'd been together for eight years!
+How could he never tell his wife that he was a marked man!?
+Including the time we’d dated, we’d been together for eight years!
 Did he really have that little respectful for me!?
 The idiot!
-Why didn't he just get the freaking heart transplant when he had the chance?
+Why didn’t he just get the freaking heart transplant when he had the chance?

 “IDIOT, IDIOT, IDIOT!!!”
 I realized I wasn’t simply thinking it anymore, but was screaming at the top of my lungs.

 What about making things right?
 How could this be?
 This life seemed like even more of a sick joke than my first two.
 With nothing else to live for, I killed myself.
 I threw myself off of our tall apartment complex just the way Alonzo always did at the boarding house.
 I wanted to die, to finally die.

 Surprise, surprise, there I was back in the old boarding house.
 No longer a twenty-six year old widow, I was seventeen again.
 This time I woke up to the day after Alonzo died.
 I got up and looked out my window.
 I could see Kyle’s room right across from mine as I pulled open the blinds.
 Kyle was in there, looking depressed.
 But he was there.
 He was alive.